-One of the largest and most established avocado orchards in the region spreads over 13.7800 ha and sports over 700 trees, counting mature Hass, newly planted trees and pollinisers.
+One of the largest and most established avocado orchards in the region spreads over 13.7800 ha and sports 700 trees, counting mature Hass, newly planted trees and pollinisers.
 The orchard backs the Raparapahoe stream gully and faces north west, spanning seven blocks planted in a neat grid pattern affording easy access around trees and between rows.
 There is a variety of tree ages with the first blocks planted 15 and 16 years ago, a further three blocks nine years ago and the most recent planted in 2016.

 The dwelling is a three-bedroom home with large open plan living opening to wide deck wrapping three sides.
 The sunny tree clad setting and bush views above the orchard allows scope to develop the home and site.
 That this is also prime kiwifruit land as evidenced by neighbouring orchards.

 This is an excellent opportunity to acquire an orchard rejuvenated and poised for increasingly strong yields of a product where demand still well exceeds supply.